 Program Specific Outcomes (PSOs) of the Department:

-PSO 1: To innovate a Mechanical System which meets the desired specifications and requirements using CAE tools.
+PSO 1: To innovate a Mechanical System which meets the desired specifications and requirements using Computer Aided Engineering tools.

-PSO 2:To explore alternate materials for automobile, manufacturing and process industries.
+PSO 2:TTo explore alternate materials for mechanical, automobile, manufacturing and process industries.

 MECH DEPARTMENT IS EQUIPPED WITH FOLLOWING LABORATORIES:

 3. Manufacturing Technology Lab -2

 7. Strengths of Materials Lab